Binley Mega Chippy has become an unlikely foodie hotspot on TikTok - here’s why

-The latest strange TikTok trend has blown up online, and fish and chips fans are lapping it up.
+The latest bizarre TikTok craze has gone viral, and fans of fish and chips are loving it.

-To many people who don’t use the app on a regular basis, the words ‘Binley Mega Chippy’ might not mean much.
+The term 'Binley Mega Chippy' may not signify anything to many people who don't use the app on a regular basis.

-But for fervent TikTokkers, those three words are likely to bring smiles - along with a rumbling belly.
+Those three words, however, are likely to bring smiles - as well as a growling stomach - to ardent TikTok fans.

-But why has this seemingly non-descript chip shop gone viral?
-As with a lot of bizarre internet trends, the origins of it all are hard to pin down.
+But why has this seemingly unremarkable chip shop become so popular?
+The origins of it all are difficult to pin down, as they are with many weird internet trends.

 It’s not even like it’s a new establishment; since its opening in 2004, the chippy has been a local hangout in Binley, a suburb in the east of Coventry.